Last Updated: 2020-09-14

 Note: So far this is only a rough outline - an "epitome of the epitome"...

-Living things are the most natural of things, and human beings are the most natural of living beings.
+Aristotle's wisdom in these matters runs deep, rooted in the understanding of life he gained by founding the science of biology.
+Indeed, he held that living things are the most natural of things, and that human beings are the most natural of living beings.

 Aliveness (ψυχή) is a continuum.
 All living things have needs (ἐπιθυμίαι) for sunlight, water, warmth, nutrition, homeostasis, and the like.
 Animals, because they have perception and movement, not only have needs but also wants (θυμοί) and thus seek to gain what appears pleasant or beneficial; they not only live, they have a way of life (βίος).
-Humans, because we have reason and speech and a sense of the future, not only have underlying needs and immediate wants — we also have wishes (βούλησεις) and make choices (αἵρεσεις) and establish plans (προαίρεσεις) and take action (πράξις); we can succeed in both reflection (εὐβουλία) and conduct (εὐπραξία); we can not only live, but live well (εὐδαιμονία).
+Humans, because we have reason and speech and a sense of the future, not only have underlying needs and immediate wants, but we also have wishes (βούλησεις), form preferences (αἵρεσεις), make commitments (προαίρεσεις), and take action (πράξις); we can succeed in both reflection (εὐβουλία) and conduct (εὐπραξία); we can not only live, but live well (εὐδαιμονία).

 Living well is a continuum, too.
 There are many ways to miss the mark (ἁμαρτία) in life.
-Some people are from birth so lacking in forethought and other basic human qualities that they lead a kind of animal existence.
+Some people are from birth so lacking in forethought and other basic human qualities that sadly they lead a kind of animal existence (although such a state can also be induced by a brutal upbringing such as that imposed in ancient times by the Spartans).
 Others, altogether the worst, fall so far short of their human potential that they descend into corruption (μοχθηρία) and thus choose purposes that are unworthy (φαῦλος), take actions that are bad (κακός), and act for reasons that are repulsively wrong (αίσχρός).
-Somewhat better are those who wish for what is good but whose thoughts and actions can be warped by desires and pleasures, so that they experience a lack of self-restraint (ἀκρασία); they might function well in some areas of life but miss the mark in areas where they cannot resist temptation (e.g., they might be unfaithful spouses or heavy drinkers or compulsive gamblers).
+Somewhat better are those who wish for what is good but whose thoughts and actions can be warped by desires and pleasures, so that they act impulsively (ἀκρασία); they might function well in some areas of life but miss the mark in areas where they cannot resist temptation (e.g., they might be unfaithful spouses or heavy drinkers or compulsive gamblers).
 The more decent sort of human being experiences the same kind of desires and pleasures, but is able to overcome them through force of thought and will, and thus to act with self-control (ἐγκράτεια).
-Altogether good (ἀγαθός) are those with such excellence (ἀρετή) that they take pleasure in acting for the sake of what is beautifully right (καλός).
-At times Aristotle hints at the possibility of the perfect sage, who leads a godlike existence; but he says so little about this ideal, and his portrait of personal excellence is already so challenging, that it is enough to focus instead on the life of ἀρετή.
+Altogether good (ἀγαθός) are those who achieve personal excellence (ἀρετή) and thus enjoy acting for the sake of what is admirably appropriate and beautifully right (καλός).

 Human beings are not only the most natural, but also the most complex, of animals.
-In particular, if they are not guided by reason, humans can be the worst of animals; if they are guided by reason, they can be the best.
+If they are not guided by reason, humans can be the worst of animals; if they are guided by reason, they can be the best.
 But what does it mean to be "guided by reason"?
-In essence it means thinking things through as an ongoing practice and settled disposition, taking counsel with oneself before taking action, and being minded in a measured way.
+In essence it means thinking things through as an ongoing practice and settled disposition, taking counsel before taking action, and being minded in a measured way.

-This practice, best called wisdom or mindfulness (φρόνησις), enables you to have a balanced response to your experiences.
-Without such a practice, you feel and take action in an unbalanced way; for example, you might get angry with the wrong people, in the wrong situations, too quickly, too strongly, for the wrong reasons, and so on.
+This practice of wisdom or mindfulness (φρόνησις) enables you to have a balanced response to your experiences.
+Without such a practice, you act and react in an unbalanced way; for example, you might get angry with the wrong people, in the wrong situations, too quickly, too strongly, for the wrong reasons, and so on.
 Your aim is wayward, and you miss the target (σκοπός).
-The primary causes of going off course are the lure of pleasure, the avoidance of pain, the temptation of gain, and the fear of loss — in all their specific forms and in the many domains of life such as bodily pleasures, social interactions, and monetary affairs.
+The primary causes of missing the mark are the lure of pleasure, the avoidance of pain, the temptation of gain, and the fear of loss — in all their specific forms and in the many domains of life such as bodily pleasures, social interactions, and monetary affairs.

-Balanced activity is pursued neither for the sake of enjoyment nor for the sake of advantage, yet paradoxically it brings the greatest enjoyment and the greatest advantage in life.
+Balanced activity is pursued not for the sake of enjoyment or for the sake of advantage, yet paradoxically it brings the greatest enjoyment and the greatest benefit in life.

-All the excellences of character take the form of a balance or mean (μεσότης) between overdoing or underdoing something, guided by straight thinking (ὀρθός λόγος) and straight yearning (ὀρθός ὄρεξις).
+All the excellences of character take the form of a balance or mean (μεσότης) between overdoing or underdoing something, guided by straight thinking (ὀρθός λόγος) and straight reaching (ὀρθός ὄρεξις).
 Many of the excellences Aristotle discusses in his writings are still important today (e.g., justice).
-However, because of the more communal nature of ancient society, Aristotle emphasized thrivings that we no longer value as highly (e.g., valor in battle), whereas the more individualist nature of the modern world leads us to value qualities that Aristotle did not value or mention (e.g., frugality).
+However, because of the more communal and uncertain nature of ancient society, Aristotle emphasized thrivings that we no longer value as highly (e.g., valor in battle), whereas the more individualist and materially abundant nature of the modern world leads us to value qualities that Aristotle did not value or mention (e.g., productivity).

-This raises the question: was Aristotle an egoist?
+This raises the question: was Aristotle an individualist?
 He certainly wasn't an altruist in the modern sense.
-In many ways, his philosophy goes beyond egoism vs. altruism through his focus on personal relationships of love, family, and friendship, in which each person acts for the sake of the other.
+In many ways, his philosophy goes beyond individualism vs. altruism through his focus on personal relationships of love, family, and friendship, in which each person acts for the sake of the other.

 Peter Saint-Andre > Writings > Aristotle